MGI-tech-bioinformatics/SARS-CoV-2_Multi-PCR_v1.0/README.md

 Jun 24, 2020
 1. Fixed a bug in step6, we use zcat to read .gz files now.

+Jul 14, 2020
+1. Fixed a bug in Cut_Multi_Primer.py
+2. One sample corresponds to multiple barcodes, pipeline will merge the fastq files and then analysis.
+3. Add some statistical result in Identification.txt

 ## Requirements:
 Before running this pipeline, you need to make sure that several pieces of software and/or modules are installed on the system: